 From 17 May, international travel was given the official go-ahead in Britain by the Global Travel Taskforce, subject to a traffic light system.

-On 17 September, the Department for Transport (DfT) announced that from 4 October, the three traffic light lists will be scrapped, leaving just the red list and one other list of “safe for travel” destinations, comprised of the merged green and amber lists.
+On 17 September, the Department for Transport (DfT) announced that from 4 October, the three traffic light lists would be scrapped, leaving just the red list and one other list of “rest of world” or ROW destinations, comprised of the merged green and amber lists.

 Which countries are on the red list?

 The government has mandated hotel quarantine for Britons returning from high-risk or “red list” countries to stop new coronavirus infections and variants of concern entering the UK.

 According to transport secretary Grant Shapps, red list countries are “those which should not be visited except in the most extreme of circumstances”.

 After the latest Department for Transport announcement, as of 4am on Monday 1 November, the red list has been emptied out, with all countries now on the ROW list.

 However, the red list will remain in theory; reviews to the lists will continue to be undertaken every three weeks.

 What determines whether a country is high risk?